 1 Peter 3:13-22

 Baptism, which Peter calls an appeal to God for a good conscience, has been the source of division in the church even though both those sprinkled as infants or dunked as adults claim to be baptized into one body.
 But since there are no step by step instructions in the scriptures as to when, where or how much water to use it’s been left to the church to fill in the blanks, which always means the body of Christ takes a beating.
 The adult dunkers dismiss the infant sprinklers baptism as invalid because of not enough water and besides babies can’t believe.
 The infant sprinklers defend themselves saying the adult dunkers are all wet and miss the anecdotal evidence in the scripture of whole households baptized or the meaning of Jesus’ command, “Let the little children come unto me.”
 I believe all of our rules and regulations surrounding this ritual miss the point that Peter is making.
-Baptism is an appeal to God for a good conscience which is, of course, the opposite of a guilty one.
-A conscience free from guilt, and the only thing that brings one to God, is Christ dying once for all, the righteous for the unrighteous.
-Baptism is a sign not the source of salvation.
+Baptism is an appeal to God for a good conscience, which is the opposite of a guilty one.
+The only thing that brings one to God is Christ dying once for all, the righteous for the unrighteous.
+Baptism is a sign, not the source of salvation.
 And if there was any doubt as to the extent of God’s mercy even the spirits in prison who were baptized in the flood – a little too much water if you ask me – get paroled.